Rosa Salazar, Catherine Keener, and More to Star in a Netflix Adaptation of Todd Grimson’s Brand New Cherry Flavor

 Recent Comments

-- zdrakec on Five Fantasy Action Reads With Lyrical Prose 30 mins ago
+- Gary Mitchel on Watchmen Offers Us a Squid Pro Quo 1 min ago

-- wingracer on Babylon 5 Is the Greatest, Most Terrible SF Series 47 mins ago
+- Mr. Magic on “Yibambe!” — Avengers: Infinity War 40 mins ago

-- CaptainCrowbar on Watchmen Offers Us a Squid Pro Quo 1 hour ago
+- princessroxana on The Great Man Theory and Historical Change in SFF 43 mins ago

-- Jori on What Does the Star Wars Episode 9 Title “The Rise of Skywalker” Mean?
-1 hour ago
+- Mike on The Mandalorian′s Werner Herzog Would NOT Let Them Take [REDACTED] Away From Him 56 mins ago

-- Jori on What Does the Star Wars Episode 9 Title “The Rise of Skywalker” Mean?
-2 hours ago
+- JoeTortuga on Watchmen Offers Us a Squid Pro Quo 56 mins ago

-- ED on The Mandalorian′s Werner Herzog Would NOT Let Them Take [REDACTED] Away From Him 2 hours ago
+- Eugene R. on The Great Man Theory and Historical Change in SFF 1 hour ago